BrettP-R/BrettP-R/README.md

 - 👋 Hi, I’m @BrettP-R
 - 👀 I’m interested in web development, mostly using Coldfusion and Lucee in particular.
 - 🌱 I’m currently learning Git!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on all things CF related.
 - 📫 How to reach me ...

 <!---